SethHartman13/Avrae-Aliases-Snippets/Aliases/craft/craft.md

 `jack_of_trades`: Whether or not Jack of All Trades applies to the crafting check.
 Default: true

 `reliable_talent`: Whether or not Reliable Talent applies to the crafting check.
-Default: false
+Default: false (I would highly recommend that this left disabled, as rogues are already powerful.
+Giving them reliable talent could lead to guaranteed successes.)

 `success_mod_threshold`: The thresholds above the DC for additional successes.
 Default (don't forget to remove the comments, otherwise it will throw an error):